charliekley/charliekley.github.io/index.md

 # Charlie Kley

-Mechanical Engineering Student with a Math Minor at Duke University - Expected Graduation May 2027

----

 ## About Me

 I'm a current junior at Duke university studying Mechanical Engineering with a math minor.
 I love turning ideas into physical protoypes using CAD and 3D printing.
 I'm passionate about robotics, aerospace, and really most projects that merge hands-on design and testing with analytical problem solving.